School of Marine Science Overview

 Applicants for the M.S. and Ph.D. programs should have a strong background in basic science, including physics and chemistry (through organic), mathematics through calculus, and contemporary biology courses.
 The prospective chemical, geological, or physical oceanography student should have an undergraduate degree with appropriate course work in chemistry, geology, or related geophysical science (e.g., physics, meteorology, mathematics, or engineering), and a solid quantitative background.
 Coursework in statistics is recommended for all students.
 Most successful applicants have completed an undergraduate degree in a basic science or an advanced degree (M.S.) in marine science or a closely allied field.
 Our departments offer additional guidelines on preparation for advanced work and list any specific prerequisites you will need.

 Applicants for the M.S. and Ph.D. programs should identify and contact faculty of interest when applying.
-Students pursuing the research tracks (M.S. & Ph.D.) receive support through faculty grants and contacts; offers of admission are therefore connected to a faculty member agreeing to serve as an advisor.
+Students in either the M.S. or Ph.D. degree tracks receive support through faculty grants and contacts; offers of admission are therefore connected to a faculty member agreeing to serve as an advisor.
 Review current faculty research to identify your areas of interest and contact faculty to determine if space is available.

 Email | email@example.com